KOGTI-2023/MCP-servers/README.md

 - [Swift MCP SDK](https://github.com/modelcontextprotocol/swift-sdk)
 - [TypeScript MCP SDK](https://github.com/modelcontextprotocol/typescript-sdk)

+## 🐳 Docker Compose setup

+Looking for a pre-built development environment?
+Check out the [Docker Compose guide](docs/docker-compose.md) which walks through building the toolbox container, installing dependencies, and wiring the reference servers up to Cursor or VS Code.

 > [!NOTE]
 > Lists in this README are maintained in alphabetical order to minimize merge conflicts when adding new items.